k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to create the OVA image from scratch.md

 # How to create the OVA image from scratch

-## Indroduction
+## Introduction

-The process decribed in the document utilizes VMware Workstation as a Hypervisor. <br/>
+The process described in the document utilizes VMware Workstation as a Hypervisor. <br/>
-However, with some minor adjustments it must be applicable on other [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) as well.
+The process (with some minor adjustments) must be applied to be run on other [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) as well.

 ## Provisioning a Virtual Machine

 - Download ISO for the latest version of [Ubuntu](https://ubuntu.com/download/desktop)
-- In VMware workstation create a VM with at least 6 GB of RAM and 40 GB of hard drive.
+- In a VMware workstation create a VM with at least 6 GB of RAM and 40 GB of the hard drive.
 Follow VMware [instructions](https://kb.vmware.com/s/article/1018415)

-## Creating a local kubernetes node
+## Creating a local Kubernetes node

 The kubernetes environemet utilize [microk8s](https://microk8s.io/). <br/>
-Folow instructions for Linux to install it in your newly created VM <br/>
+Follow instructions for Linux to install it in your newly created VM <br/>
 Make sure you have access to the internet.

 ```